ExplainableML/cosmos/README.md

 ![](assets/qualitative_results_supp.png "Qualitative Results")

 ## Acknowledgements
 We thank [OpenCLIP](https://github.com/mlfoundations/open_clip) for providing the amazing code base.
 Meanwhile, we acknowledge [DreamLIP](https://github.com/zyf0619sjtu/DreamLIP) and [PixelProse](https://huggingface.co/datasets/tomg-group-umd/pixelprose) for providing us with various pre-training datasets with captions from MLLMs.
-We are also greateful for [SCLIP](https://github.com/wangf3014/SCLIP) for providing the detailed scheme for semantic segmentation task.
+We are also grateful to [SCLIP](https://github.com/wangf3014/SCLIP) for providing the detailed scheme for semantic segmentation task.

 ## Citations
 If you find our work useful, please star this repo and cite: